mobilejazz/KnockKnock-iOS/README.md

 ## License

-MJReachability is available under the MIT license.
+Knock is available under the MIT license.
 See the LICENSE file for more info.